 You are cordially invited to attend the annual meeting of stockholders of Vuzix Corporation.
-The meeting will be held on June 20, 2016 at 10:00 a.m. (local time) at Vuzix corporate offices located at 25 Hendrix Road, Suite A, West Henrietta, New York, 14586, for the following purposes:
+The meeting will be held on June 13, 2017 at 11:30 a.m. (local time) at Vuzix corporate offices located at 25 Hendrix Road, Suite A, West Henrietta, New York, 14586, for the following purposes:

-- 1. To elect five (5) directors to serve until the 2017 Annual Meeting of Stockholders and until their successors are duly elected and qualified. - 2.
-Ratify the selection of Freed Maxick CPAs, P.C. as the independent registered public accounting firm of the Company for the year ending December 31, 2016. - 3.
-To conduct an advisory vote on executive compensation. - 4.
+- 1. To elect six (6) directors to serve until the 2018 Annual Meeting of Stockholders and until their successors are duly elected and qualified. - 2.
+To ratify the selection of Freed Maxick CPAs, P.C. as the independent registered public accounting firm of the Company for the year ending December 31, 2017. - 3.
 To transact such other business as may properly come before the meeting or any adjournment thereof.

-The record date for the annual meeting is May 11, 2016.
+The record date for the annual meeting is May 5, 2017.
 Only stockholders of record at the close of business on that date may vote at the meeting or any adjournment thereof.
 Our transfer books will not be closed.